Kids' Choice Award for Favorite Cartoon

 The Nickelodeon Kids' Choice for Favorite Cartoon is an award category given at the Nickelodeon Kids' Choice Awards.
 This list also includes other information and other winners and nominees for the specific cartoon or relations to it.
-SpongeBob SquarePants has the most awards by a winning streak with 17 wins (22 overall).
-No other show has beaten it, however Avatar: The Last Airbender ended the streak in 2008, but it was regained in 2009 and every year since.
+Although animated shows of any network can be nominated and win the award, all winners have been from Nickelodeon except for The Simpsons, which won in 2002.
+SpongeBob SquarePants has the most awards by a winning streak with 17 wins (22 overall) and has won the award every year since it was first nominated in 2003, except for in 2008.
+The only show ever to beat SpongeBob SquarePants was Avatar: The Last Airbender in 2008 on its first and final nomination.